 - Performance threshold violation (performance)

-Click a problem to view problem details in the Problems page.
+Select a problem to view the problem overview page.
+Note that performance problems may combine threshold violations at the monitor as well as the event levels.
 Drill further into the problem to see Synthetic details filtered by the problem duration.

 The Events card shows all events that can lead to problems.
 Custom events you ingest into Dynatrace also show up in this card.
-Events for active as well as resolved problems show up here in a list and timeline.
+Events for active as well as resolved problems show up in the list and timeline.

 Hover over a time slot in the event timeline to see the type and number of events generated in that interval.
-Click to select the time slot and display a list of events in it.
+Click to select the time slot and display the events in it.

 The Errors card displays the timeline of all failed executions of the monitor with the corresponding error codes, providing an easy way to quickly find the main reason for monitor failures.

-Click Analyze errors at the bottom of the card to view these error runs in the Analysis page.
-Click Analyze next to an individual error to view the Analysis page filtered by that error.
+Select Analyze errors at the bottom of the card to view these error runs in the Multidimensional analysis page.
+Select Analyze next to an individual error to view Multidimensional analysis filtered by that error.

 Hover over any time slot in the error timeline to see the count of errors by type during that interval.
-Click Analyze errors in the hover tooltip to view the Analyze page showing that time slot.
+Select Analyze errors in the tooltip to view the Multidimensional analysis page showing that time slot.

-The Properties card summarizes key properties of your monitor and displays the number of actions, events, and the consumption for the global timeframe.
-For single-URL browser monitors, the number of events and actions is always 1.
-In the first image below, the monitor runs once an hour from 3 locations so its consumption is 6 actions for a 2-hour time period.
+The Properties card summarizes key properties of your monitor and displays the number of events and the consumption for the selected timeframe.
+For single-URL browser monitors, the number of events is always 1.

 The World map shows if your monitoring locations are online or have an outage, helping you distinguish between global and local outages.
 Assign monitor to application (see the first image below) takes you to monitor settings where you can associate the monitor with one of your monitored web applications.